-The best blueberry muffins a coffee lover could ask for!
-Delicious blueberry and coffee flavored muffins topped with a cinnamon crumble.
+The Best Blueberry Crumble Muffins a coffee lover could ask for!
+Delicious coffee flavored blueberry muffins generously topped with a cinnamon crumble.

-Blueberry muffins recipe from scratch is about as classic as classic can get.
+Blueberry muffins are the most classic breakfast muffin ever made.
 They also happen to be the only way I would eat a blueberry until my mid twenties.
 Don’t get me wrong blueberry pies, tarts, and smoothies are all fabulous, but a warm blueberry muffin with crumb topping is my comfort food.
 I’ll take two please with honey and warm butter on the side!

 This muffin recipe is super easy!
 Basically mix the ingredients, scoop batter into muffin liners, top with crumble and extra blueberries.
 Slide those babies in the oven while you brew a cup of coffee.
 I store the uneaten ones in an air tight container to save for breakfast all week long.
 Simply grab a muffin, wrap in a paper towel, heat for about 15 seconds and whala…warm blueberry muffin to go.

 Is there such a thing?!
 I’ve never tried blueberry infused coffee, but I would definitely love a cup.
 For now, I will just blend my favorite brew with fresh blueberries and make tasty treats:) If you happen to find a Blueberry Coffee brand let me know please!

 Blueberry Muffins With Greek Yogurt

 Plain Greek Yogurt helps to add moisture to your baked goods.
 It is lower in sugar than flavored yogurts and can be used a substitute for sour cream, butter, and oil.
 For this recipe I chose to use greek yogurt to help create a light fluffy texture to my easy blueberry muffins.
 The acidity in the yogurt reacts with the baking soda creating a “rise” in the batter.